adityathodsare/Deepseek-ollama-SpringBoot-Intigration/README.md

 # Deepseek-ollama-SpringBoot-Intigration

-This is a Spring Boot WebFlux-based chatbot using Deepseek API.
+This is a Spring Boot WebFlux-based chatbot using Deepseek.
 ## Features
 - Handles chat queries via REST API
 - Supports streaming responses